-“Don’t ever get caught up in the numbers,” McElwain said.
+“Don’t ever get caught up in the numbers,” said CSU coach Jim McElwain.
 “The number that counts is how you win, did you win the game?
 We could have had 700 yards of offense and lost, who cares right?
-So figure out a way to win the game and I think they did.”
+So figure out a way to win the game, and I think they did.”

 Football Beat Reporter Andrew Schaller can be reached at firstname.lastname@example.org.